 EXAMPLE 2: A refugee moves from Illinois to Wisconsin on 10/20/2021 and submits a cash assistance application on 10/24/2021.
 During the interview, the refugee states that she was receiving RCA in Illinois.
 The worker pends the case for proof that Illinois RCA benefits have ended.
 The verification is received timely and shows that Illinois RCA benefits ended on 10/19/2021.
-If the refugee is otherwise eligible, the worker should issue a pro-rated RCA payment for 10/24/2021 - 10/31/2021 and issue appropriate RCA monthly payments thereafter eligibility requirements or is not eligible for a paid W-2 placement, determine eligibility for RCA.
+If the refugee is otherwise eligible, the worker should issue a pro-rated RCA payment for 10/24/2021 - 10/31/2021 and issue appropriate RCA monthly payments thereafter.